-Table 7 shows the estimated number of CO poisoning deaths categorized by victim age for the 11 most recent years of data (2009-2019).
+Table 7 shows the estimated number of CO poisoning deaths categorized by victim age for the 11 most recent years of data (2010-2020).
 From the data, it appears that consumer product-related CO deaths are skewed toward older individuals.
-For the 3 most recent years (2017-2019), children younger than 15 years of age accounted for an annual average of 4 percent (an estimated 9 deaths out of 216) of the yearly CO poisoning deaths, while this age group represents an average of about 19 percent of the U.S. population.
-For the same time frame, deaths among adults 45 years and older accounted for more than 66 percent (143 of 216), while this age group represented about 42 percent of the U.S. population.
-Statistical tests confirm (see Appendix C for p-values) the significance in the age-related differences in CO poisoning deaths.
-Percentages of children below the age of 15, as well as individuals 15 to 24 years old were each identified as statistically significantly below population estimates.
-Conversely, percentage of CO deaths among individuals 45 to 65, and those over age 65, were identified as statistically greater than their population representation.
+For the 3 most recent years (2018-2020), children younger than 15 years of age accounted for an annual average of 4 percent (an estimated 8 deaths out of 225) of the yearly CO poisoning deaths, while this age group represents an average of about 19 percent of the U.S. population.
+For the same time frame, deaths among adults 45 years and older accounted for about 72% percent (161 of 225), while this age group represented about 41percent of the U.S. population.
+Statistical tests confirm (see Appendix C for p-values) the significance of the age-related differences in CO poisoning deaths.
+Percentages for children below the age of 15, as well as individuals 15 to 24 years old, were each identified as statistically significantly below population estimates.
+Conversely, the percentage of CO deaths among individuals 45 to 65, and those over age 65, were identified as statistically greater than their population representation.